gabrielmaz291/COM3524-team8/README.md

 - With Wind:
 Enter any value from **0-7**, corresponding to the 8 Moore neighbourhood directions.

-These directions indicate the direction where is wind coming from not where it is pointing to:
+These indicate the direction where wind is coming from not where it is pointing to:

 - 0: NW(North-West)
 - 1: N(North)